 Arrowhead Business and Investment Decisions, LLC is not responsible for any loss, financial or other, directly or indirectly linked to any price movement or absence of price movement of the securities described in this report.

 9. Notes and References

 '''

-i Source: Bloomberg, last close price as on February 03, 2021
+Source: Bloomberg: 52 weeks to May 07, 2021 Source: Bloomberg: 3 months to May 07, 2021

 '''